purnasth/ai-coe/proposal.md

 ## Architecture & Workflow

-The Vyaguta Onboarding Assistant Chatbot uses:
+The Vyaguta Onboarding Assistant Chatbot uses a sophisticated combination of modern AI technologies to provide intelligent, context-aware responses to user queries about Vyaguta's ERP system.

+### Core Components:

 - **LLM (Large Language Model):** For natural language understanding and response generation.
 - **RAG (Retrieval-Augmented Generation):** To fetch relevant information from internal documentation.